-Characteristics of the subsample of psychiatric patients N=94

-More than a half of psychiatric patients who sought psychological help at the Institute for Neuropsychological Disorders "Laza Lazarević" during 1998 and filled out the MMPI-201 questionnaire were between 18 and 28 years of age.
-If we observe the distribution by gender, we can notice that men and women are different in that men seek psychological help at the age of 18.
+Characteristics of the subsample of psychiatric patients N=94 notice that men and women are different in that men seek psychological help at the age of 18.
 The number steadily decreases toward the age of 28.
 The forties are again a period of crisis, when a number of men come back or seek psychiatric help.
 Among women, 18, 23, 28, 40s, and 50s are the most common ages found in the population of psychiatric patients.
 Furthermore, the number of women who seek psychiatric help is larger than the number of men, which is the case in other studies as well (Kuburić, 2009).

-In our sample of psychiatric patients, there are 61.3% of women and 38.7% of men.
-28% of patients live in marriage, while 72% have no spouse.
-Those who live in a complete family make up 61.3% of the sample, and 38.7% live in an incomplete family.
+More than a half of psychiatric patients who sought psychological help at the Institute for Neuropsychological Disorders "Laza Lazarević" during 1998 and filled out the MMPI-201 questionnaire were between 18 and 28 years of age.
+If we observe the distribution by gender, we can plete family.
 The distribution of number of family members with whom these patients live is as follows: 4 (35%), 3 (24%), 2 (14%), 1 (13%), 5 (8%), 6 (2%), 7 (2%) and 8 and more (1%).
 Regarding diagnosis, depressive characteristics are dominant in the population of psychiatric patients.